The Hustle House

 Gradient House

-The Hustle House is a newly launched program of The Bambi Fund, dedicated to providing support, services, and funding for justice-involved entrepreneurs as they reintegrate into their communities.
+The Hustle House is a program dedicated to providing support, services, and funding for justice-involved entrepreneurs as they reintegrate into their communities.
 We recognize the systemic barriers and discrimination that formerly incarcerated individuals often face, and we are committed to making a positive impact on their lives.

 The mission of The Hustle House is to establish a safe and supportive environment where returning community members can access economic opportunities through a cooperative of member-owned businesses, each operated by individuals who have been previously incarcerated.
 We aim to break down the barriers that have held these individuals back and empower them to bring their dreams to life.